avelzquez/Hello_World/README.md

 I am currently a junior at the University of Iowa where I am majoring in economics.
 I enjoy reading and running in my free time.
 I am originally from Illinois.
 ## Projects
 **I have not done coursework in BAIS, so I don't have projects to demonstrate any technical skills but this is a weakness that I am working on.**
+I do have skills in the following:
+- Microsoft office
+- leadership[^1]
+- basic coding knowledge

+[^1]: Previous work experience as a Pool Manager